System Architecture v2.0

 Turbidity Sensor Analog Optical 1 Water Clarity (NTU)

-DO Sensor RS485 Industrial 1 Dissolved Oxygen
+DO Sensor Analog Output 1 Dissolved Oxygen

 Power Budget Analysis